Merrick Garland Completes His Senate Hearing

-Category: World Politics Hits: 0After being thoroughly robbed of the chance to be heard by the Senate when nominated by Pres.
+Category: World Politics Hits: 4After being thoroughly robbed of the chance to be heard by the Senate when nominated by Pres.
 Barack Obama to fill Justice Antonin Scalia's seat on the Supreme Court in 2016, Merrick Garland speaks to the Senate Judiciary Committee as President Joe Biden's nominee for Attorney General.
 It only took five years and two changes in administrations.
 Watch with us, as Judge Garland finally gets his hearing.

 Read more https://crooksandliars.com/2021/02/watch-live-merrick-garland-hearings-begin